 Early on, the rising enrollment at the Industrial Education Center made it clear that the post-secondary education needs in the area were wide and varied.
 In the fall of 1965, the people of Onslow County voted by referendum for a seven-cents-per-one-hundred-dollars ad valorem tax increase to support the Industrial Education Center.
-The Board of Trustees, realizing that a technical institute could more adequately provide vocational and technical education opportunity for the area, requested that the State Board of Education grant technical institute status to the center.
-Onslow Industrial Education Center became Onslow Technical Institute on May 4, 1967.
+The Board of Trustees, realizing that a technical institute could more adequately provide vocational and technical education opportunity for the area, requested that the State Board of Education Center became Onslow Technical Institute on May 4, 1967.